gmulhearn/shaat-web-stack-rust/README.md

-# Rust HTML Templates Web Service (Actix + Askama + tailwind)
+# SHAAT Stack (SQL, HTML, Actix, Askama, Tailwind)
-A web service without any client-side JavaScript, but with all the DX of Rust and Tailwind! 🦀
+A web service without _any_ client-side JavaScript, taking it back to the good ol' days of HTML templates, but with all the typesafety of Rust and DX Tailwind! 🦀

 # Running
 ## Local